w3f/polkadot-wiki/docs/learn/learn-architecture.md

 Other specific work is delegated to parachains, which have their own domain-specific implementations and features.

-> **Note:** The relay chain does not support user-facing functionalities — accounts, balance transfers, staking, and more have been migrated to Asset Hub.
+> **Note:** The relay chain does not support user-facing functionalities — accounts, balance transfers, staking, and more have been migrated to Asset Hub, a system parachain.

 ## [Parachain](learn-parachains.md) Slots